bothros/vim-solitaire/README.md

 It does statement highlighting and dice rolling.

+It recognizes files ending with the extension '.sol' .

 Begin comments like this:

     # I'm going to play Mark Johnson's solitaire RPG!